jroland01/uservalue-website/temp/usability-testing-medical-devices.md

 Regulators and international standard bodies have made usability testing of medical devices a de facto requirement.
 Failing to conduct usability tests and document usability activities as part of the risk management scheme can lead to the rejection of a device's market clearance application.

-* In Europe, to obtain CE marking  manufacturers need to follow the recommendations in <a href="http://www.iso.org/iso/catalogue_detail.htm?csnumber=63179" target=_blank>IEC 62366</a> "Application of usability engineering to medical devices" (2007/47/CE Directive).
+* In Europe, to obtain <acronym title='Conformité Européenne'>CE</acronym> marking  manufacturers need to follow the recommendations in <a href="http://www.iso.org/iso/catalogue_detail.htm?csnumber=63179" target=_blank title='Opens in a new window' rel='external'>IEC 62366</a> "Application of usability engineering to medical devices" (2007/47/CE Directive).

-* In the US, the FDA (US Food and Drug Administration) has issued a <a href="http://www.fda.gov/downloads/MedicalDevices/.../UCM259760.pdf" target=_blank>Guidance</a> "Applying Human Factors and Usability Engineering to Medical Devices" as part of their market approval process.
+* In the US, the FDA (US Food and Drug Administration) has issued a <a href="https://www.fda.gov/MedicalDevices/NewsEvents/WorkshopsConferences/ucm484392.htm" target=_blank title='Opens in a new window' rel='external'>Guidance</a> "Applying Human Factors and Usability Engineering to Medical Devices" as part of their market approval process.

 <br />